MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/arena/arena-user-scenarios.md

 * To be part of a community.

 ### Arena participant scenario

 Sierra loves playing Minecraft and meeting people who share her passion for the game.
 Tournaments introduced the best of both worlds.

-Competing with a team reinforced the bonds with other gamers in a way she never experienced before with multiplayer.
+Competing with a team reinforced Sierra's bonds with other gamers in a way she never experienced before with multiplayer.
 Sharing the excitement and collaboration, along with competition, created relationships and united a community that will bring her endless fulfillment.

 ## Motivation type: Competition